plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     }
     ```

-    6.3 Update Main method to call the Agent adding this code.
+    6.3 Task: Update Main method to call the Agent

+    This code provides a menu for the user to select which lab they would like to execute.
+For this first exercise, the option to use will be 1.

+    Add this code to Main method.

     ```csharp
         //1.
 Create a Semantic Kernel KERNEL for the agent